evrythng/reactor-iota/README.md

 [EVRYTHNG's Blockchain Integration Hub](https://developers.evrythng.com/docs/blockchain-integration-hub).
-It can be used to send EVRYTHNG [actions](https://developers.evrythng.com/reference/actions) to the [IOTA](https://chrysalis.docs.iota.org/) Distributed Ledger Technology and its networks.
+It can be used to send EVRYTHNG [actions](https://developers.evrythng.com/reference/actions) to the [IOTA](https://chrysalis.docs.iota.org/) Distributed Ledger Technology (DLT) and its networks.

+IOTA is an open source DLT that enables sharing of any type of data (including IoT data) guaranteeing traceability of their source, alongside with integrity and immutability of the shared information, and dedicated access management, e.g., who can read what.
+In contrast with traditional blockchain-based DLTs, IOTA is based on a Directed Acyclic Graph, the Tangle.
+This [video](https://www.youtube.com/watch?v=ivWqqfzunhI) explains how the IOTA’s Tangle works.

-It uses the [IOTA Streams](https://github.com/iotaledger/streams) second layer protocol to create chains of messages anchored to the Tangle.
+The [IOTA Streams](https://github.com/iotaledger/streams) second layer protocol is used to create chains of messages anchored to the Tangle.
 The [anchors]https://www.npmjs.com/package/@tangle-js/anchors) library
-is used to get access to the IOTA Streams functionality through the abstraction of an anchoring channel.
+facilitates getting access to the IOTA Streams functionality through the abstraction of an "Anchoring Channel".

 ## Configure